NerDy5566/ARC-AI-Phoniatrics/README.md

 **Enviroment: Python 3.8
 Demo on Himax WE-I Plus EVB Endpoint AI Development Board**

-We collocate 15 types of Articulation disorder and non-Articulation disorder for this classifaction.
+We collocate 15 types of Articulation disorder and non-Articulation disorder voice for this classifaction.
 On the original Trainning have a great performance, but we wish it can run on the embedded-system use TFLite Model.

 The original model is used to support doctor to check the pantient's pronunciation is right or not